 Chevrons and epaulettes are five-sided diamonds with one long and four short sides.
 The difference between chevrons and epaulette is the angle at which the sides meet.
 Chevron sides are well-tapered, and their point is typically sharper than the point of epaulettes.
 Chevrons are more elongated with a length-to-width ratio of more than 1.0.
 In contrast, the epaulettes' ratio is below one.

 Epaulettes have an obtuse point, while chevrons' point is sharp.
 Three points of a chevron are close to the equilateral triangle, its vertex angle less than 140 degrees.
-Step cut chevrons can be used with all kind of center stones.
+Step cut chevrons can be used with all kinds of center stones.

 Brilliant-cut chevrons are sometimes confused with trillions.
 Brilliant cut chevrons, pretty much like all brilliant-cut side stones, are too flashy and tend to compete with the very stone they are supposed to enhance.
 Crescent chevron's longest side caves in for better fit against a round diamond, or the oval, pear, or marquise.